Our Lady of Lourdes Parish Church, San Ġwann: Parish centre and chapels

 Architecturally, this late medieval chapel is rectangular with a cubic exterior, typical of Maltese vernacular architecture.
 It features a modest façade with a small parvis, two stone water spouts on each side, and a small west-facing doorway with a square clerestory window providing the only natural light to the interior.
 Inside, the chapel has four internal arches supporting a double-pitched roof of stone slabs covered in deffun (traditional Maltese roofing material) and a bell cot above the window, a later addition.
 Adjacent to the chapel is a small sacristy with a distinctive star-shaped air vent.

-Notably, a small marble plaque near the chapel's door bears the inscription Non Gode l'Immunita' Ecclesia, a warning introduced in 1761 that criminals could not claim immunity if they sought refuge within the chapel.
-This historical warning reflects the chapel's role in the community.
-Today, it is used by the Christian Doctrine Society.
-Scheduled as a Grade 1 protected building by the Malta Environment and Planning Authority (MEPA) in 1994, the chapel is a significant cultural and historical site.